couchbaselabs/couchbase-spark-mllib-sample/README.md

 In the last few years we have witnessed the rise of Machine Learning, a 50+ years old technique that has finally reached the masses.
-Surprisingly a lot of companies are still not doing anything in this field, in part I believe due to the lack of knowledge of how it fits in their business and also because this topic still seems to be lirrle cloudy in most of the programmers heads, that is why I would like show you today how you can start with machine learning with almost zero effort.
+Surprisingly a lot of companies are still not doing anything in this field, in part I believe due to the lack of knowledge of how it fits in their business and also because for most of the developers it still sounds like black magic, that is why I would like show you today how you can start with machine learning with almost zero effort.

 In the most basic level of machine learning we have something called Linear Regression which is roughly an algorithm